json-schema-org/understanding-json-schema/source/reference/non_json_data.rst

 |draft7|

 JSON schema has a set of keywords to describe and optionally validate non-JSON data stored inside JSON strings.
 Since it would be difficult to write validators for many media types, JSON schema validators are not required to validate the contents of JSON strings based on these keywords.
-At the time of this writing, it appears that most of them do not.
 However, these keywords are still useful for an application that consumes validated JSON.

 .. index::
    single: contentMediaType